OCD Tips #4: Motivation – Why does it lag and what can I do about it?

-(A continuing series by the Cognitive Behavior Therapy Center of Southern California’s OCD experts)
+(Part four of a continuing series by the Cognitive Behavior Therapy Center of Southern California’s OCD experts)

 We come to therapy for OCD (Obsessive Compulsive Disorder) because we are in PAIN.
 We come to therapy when what we have been doing to try to contain our fears isn’t working and we feel out of control.
 We find we are spending way too much time checking, washing, arranging, neutralizing, repeating, reviewing, driving back again, seeking reassurance, and trying to do what we do “just right”.
 We’re exhausted emotionally, if not physically, depending on our version of OCD.
 We have a strong sense that this state we’re in is not living.
 This can’t be living when we are always battling the feelings, the thoughts, the urges, the contaminants.